nickrsan/nickrsan/README.md

 ### Hello there!

+I'm a research software engineer specializing in:
+* 🗺 spatial analysis
+* 🤔 decisions support applications
+*  and optimization modeling

-I'm a research software engineer specializing in spatial analysis, decisions support applications, and optimization modeling, especially for water, environmental, and agricultural questions in California and the western United States.
+especially for water, environmental, and agricultural questions in California and the western United States.

-In support of this, I do full stack engineering with skills including:
+In support of this, I do **full stack engineering** with skills including:
 * 📀🐍 Software engineering in Python, Javascript (HTML + CSS, etc too), R, Perl, and more, with expertise with numerous frameworks and libraries;
 * 🖥 DevOps with server provisioning and security
 * 📊 Data visualization with interactive and static graphics